mezzio/mezzio/docs/book/v3/features/router/interface.md

 Dispatch middleware can then retrieve the route result from the request and process it, passing the route result its own request and handler.

-The zend-expressive-router package also provides a number of middleware geared towards handling failed results which can be placed between routing and dispatch
+The mezzio-router package also provides a number of middleware geared towards handling failed results which can be placed between routing and dispatch
 middleware:

-- `Zend\Expressive\Router\Middleware\MethodNotAllowedMiddleware` checks to see
+- `Mezzio\Router\Middleware\MethodNotAllowedMiddleware` checks to see
   if the route failures was due to the HTTP method, and, if so, return a 405 response with an appropriate `Allow` header.
   ([read more](../middleware/method-not-allowed-middleware.md))

-- `Zend\Expressive\Router\Middleware\ImplicitHeadMiddleware` checks to see if a routing failure was due to a route match using a `HEAD` request, and will then dispatch the appropriate route via `GET` request, and inject an empty body into the returned response.
+- `Mezzio\Router\Middleware\ImplicitHeadMiddleware` checks to see if a routing failure was due to a route match using a `HEAD` request, and will then dispatch the appropriate route via `GET` request, and inject an empty body into the returned response.
   ([read more](../middleware/implicit-methods-middleware.md#implicitheadmiddleware))

-- `Zend\Expressive\Router\Middleware\ImplicitOptionsMiddleware` checks to see if a routing failure was due to a route match using a `OPTIONS` request; if so, it will return a 200 response with an appropriate `Allow `header.
+- `Mezzio\Router\Middleware\ImplicitOptionsMiddleware` checks to see if a routing failure was due to a route match using a `OPTIONS` request; if so, it will return a 200 response with an appropriate `Allow `header.
   ([read more](../middleware/implicit-methods-middleware.md#implicitoptionsmiddleware))